viktor-platform/scia-bridge/README.md

 ## Using the functionality
 There are two ways in which you can use the functionality:

 With VIKTOR, out-of-the-box, using our [free version](https://www.viktor.ai/try-for-free).
+You will need your own SCIA licence for the integration.

 Without VIKTOR, in that case you integrate with your own Python code and create the integration with SCIA yourself.